anestv/pa/README.md

-PrivateAsk Source
+﻿PrivateAsk Source
 ===

 This project is currently in development.
-Bugs and error may occur frequently
+Bugs and errors may occur frequently

 - **Looking for where to start?**
 Why not go to [index.php](index.php)